davidjaguilar104/code-quiz/pseudocode.md

 Building questions is the same as the first one just change element names to number of current question

 6. Going to have to have to end quiz when timer hits zero or no more questions left
+- clearInterval might be useful check other timer functions as well